liuruenshen/event-sequence-listener/README.md

 If `cb` doesn't return truthy value, the predecessor's data will pass to the next event callback.

-Also ended callback can return manipulated data; the promise retrieved by `promise` getter will resolve the data passed from the first event `cb` callback down to the ended callback.
+Also ended callback can return modified data; the promise retrieved by `promise` getter will resolve the data passed from the first event `cb` callback down to the ended callback.

 ```javascript
   const eventSequence = new EventSequenceListener(